hylasoft-usa/cs-boilerplate/README.md

   - `gruntfile.js`
   - `Settings.StyleCop`
 - Change the variable `projectName` in the Gruntfile with the solution name (without the `.sln` extension)
-- Enable Nuget package restore by right-clicking on the solution file in visual studio and selecting *Enable Nuget package restore*
 - Add `BuildTools.StyleCopPlus` to the Nuget references for all the existing projects

 ### Creating a new project